 Parsley is one of the most popular and commonly grown herbs with a variety of culinary uses and an ability to thrive in either cool or warm climes.
 Simply provide the parsley plants with well-drained soil and plenty of irrigation for healthy herbs.
-But, what is going on when the parsley has yellow spots on leaves?
+What’s going on when the parsley has yellow spots on leaves though?
 Keep reading for answers to why parsley plants turn yellow.

 Why Does Parsley Turn Yellow?

-Blight– Another reason your parsley plant has yellow spots on leaves may be from blight, whose onset symptoms are brownish patches on the foliage.
+Blight– Another reason your parsley plant has yellow spots on leaves may be from blight, with onset symptoms that include brownish patches on the foliage.
 As this infection progresses, typically the blotching overtakes the leaves, causing the plant to die.

 Caused by high humidity conditions, the remedy obviously is to avoid watering the foliage and water at the base of the plant only to reduce humidity levels.
 Also water in the morning so the plant can dry, and thin the plant to encourage air circulation.

 Again, keep the plant in sunlight and water in the morning so the soil can dry out.
 Crop rotation may help with the eradication of crown and root rot.
-Also, this fungus occurs in late winter thaws when dead leaves decompose, harboring bacteria and fungi which are then spread to healthy plants, so treat parsley as an annual and pull in the fall of their first growing season.
+Also, this fungus occurs in late winter thaws when dead leaves decompose, harboring bacteria and fungi which are then spread to healthy plants.
+Treat parsley as an annual and pull in the fall of their first growing season.

-Spider mites– Finally, spider mites are another culprit which causes the yellowing of parsley foliage.
+Spider mites– Finally, spider mites are another culprit that causes the yellowing of parsley foliage.
 To get rid of spider mites, an insecticide may be applied or predator ants or predator mites may be introduced.
 To attract the ants, sprinkle some sugar around the base of the plant.
 Predator mites will need to be purchased at a garden center or nursery.
-Additionally, the application of neem oil and soaps will greatly reduce the spider mite population.
-Be sure to cover the underside of the leaves when treating with neem oil.
+Additionally, the application of neem oil and insecticidal soaps will greatly reduce the spider mite population.
+Be sure to cover the underside of the leaves.